Spectate from the chicane at the Revival to see plenty of classic cars going sideways as they exit this infamous point of our Motor Circuit.

 Develop the skills and confidence necessary for a lifetime of safe driving.

-Those Under-17 can get behind the wheel for the first time at Goodwood Motor Circuit.
-Start with the Young Driver Learner Experience and progress through three exciting Missions on the Dynamic Training Zone.
-Receive a Young Driver Log Book to help track development.
-Once all three missions are complete, juniors can complete the programme with the Young Drivers Graduation Experience which takes place on the 2.4-mile circuit.
+Young drivers under 17 can take the wheel for the first time at Goodwood Motor Circuit.
+Begin with the Young Driver Learner Experience and advance through three thrilling Missions in the Dynamic Training Zone.
+Track progress with a Young Driver Log Book.
+Finish the program with the Young Driver Graduation Experience on the iconic 2.4-mile circuit.
+Perfect for aspiring drivers to build skills and confidence!

 Please note there are 3 missions available in the Young Driver Learner Experience and each mission costs £149 (all 3 missions and the Graduation experience will cost £596 in total).
 These will run across 3 separate dates and will take place in the dynamic training zone (off-track).